This guide is focused on nascent technology. As a result, contents might be highly volatile.

 Something that is important to note is that prompts are interpreted with linear priority, which is the reverse of text generation.
 What comes first has more weight, but the rest is more or less normalized in strength.
 It can be useful, or detrimental depending on the result, to put style, composition, or artist tags at the very beginning of the prompt, as it will strongly increase their effect.

 Tag-based prompts tends to lead to consistent designs.
-However, they come out stylistically different and less diverse than Prose-based prompts.
+However, they come out stylistically different and less diverse than Prose-based prompts, which can be very effective in V4 and beyond.

 There are several tag categories that are important to know, due to how extensively they were used in tagging.